thomasokken/free42/gtk/README.txt

 mappings override any other mappings that may be defined for those keys.

+Customizing the Keyboard Map

+The standard keyboard map is designed to work well with U.S. English keyboards.
+If you use a different keyboard layout, or if you have specific preferences for how the keys should be mapped, you can customize the keyboard map to better fit your needs.

+The keyboard map is $XDG_DATA_HOME/free42/keymap.txt, or
+$HOME/.local/share/free42/keymap.txt is XDG_DATA_HOME is unset or empty.
+You can edit this file using any text editor.
+For convenience, you can use the "Edit Keyboard Map" command in the Help menu to open the keyboard map in the default text editor.
+Note that after making changes to the keyboard map, you have to exit and restart Free42 for the changes to take effect.

 What's the deal with the "Decimal" and "Binary" (free42dec/free42bin)?

 Starting with release 1.4, Free42 comes in decimal and binary versions.
 The two